encode/django-rest-framework/docs/api-guide/relations.md

 # Nested relationships

+As opposed to previously discussed _references_ to another entity, the referred entity can instead also be embedded or _nested_ in the representation of the object that refers to it.
-Nested relationships can be expressed by using serializers as fields.
+Such nested relationships can be expressed by using serializers as fields.

 If the field is used to represent a to-many relationship, you should add the `many=True` flag to the serializer field.